Dysphagia: What Happens During a Bedside Swallow Exam

 You may need treatment if the bedside swallow exam or other tests show that you have

 dysphagia.
-In some cases, your medical team may be able to address what is causing
+In some cases, your healthcare team may be able to address what is causing

 your dysphagia.
 Surgery is one possible treatment.